 Now I think I’m kinda cool. 🙂 I may be an introvert and I may be a Highly Sensitive Person, but those are both perfectly normal and acceptable temperament traits.
 I’m really good at some things, and not so good at other things, and I’m ok with that.

 I’m thoroughly ok with who I am – strengths and weaknesses and everything in between.
 Even on the days when I’m not overflowing with the loving feeling, I’m able to at least accept myself.

-If you are not there yet – if you are an introvert or a Highly Sensitive Person or both who struggles with low self esteem – I really want to share with you the tricks that have helped me to learn to love myself, because life is a whole lot sweeter when you do.
+If you are not there yet – if you are an introvert or a Highly Sensitive Person or both who struggles with low self esteem – I really want to share with you the tricks that have helped me with learning to love myself, because life is a whole lot sweeter when you do.
 And I already know for sure that you are an AWESOME person who deserves to feel loved! 🙂

 So here are the seven things that have helped me to ditch the self hatred and start liking myself better:

 1. Figure Out What Makes You Happy And Start Doing It

 Guess what?
 It’s really difficult (maybe even impossible?) to be happy and hate yourself at the same time.
-So one round-about way of learning to like yourself more is to focus on figuring out what makes you tick and bringing more happiness into your life.
+So one round-about way of learning to love yourself more is to focus on figuring out what makes you tick and bringing more happiness into your life.